 Be social – If you feel you’re already too busy, you can still join in with the day simply by posting up a photo, meme or gif on social media.
 Giphy.com is a great website for searching up free GIFs, clips, and stickers.
 Remember to use the hashtag #nationalfishandchipday.
 You can also change your social media headers for the day to raise awareness.
 Check out NEODA’s National Fish & Chip Day website for lots of downloadable content.

 Record breakers – Create an internal competition whereby if you have a record-breaking day staff benefit with a small bonus.
 This will encourage them to spread the word and is a great way to say thank you after a busy shift.
+Or set a World Record yourself if you think you can wrap more than five portions of chips in 48 seconds or cook up a portion of fish and chips weighing in at over 121lb!

 These are just a few ideas to get you started; you’ll probably have others of your own.
 Whatever you do, start promoting it as soon as possible so you stand the best chance of seeing a positive result.
 And let us know what you’re doing and how you got on.